acearchive/acearchive.lgbt/content/docs/contributing/api.md

 Currently this API is experimental.
 The API is `v0`, which means that **backwards-incompatible** changes could happen **at any time**.

-To aid in development, at the bottom of each artifact page on this site, you'll find that artifact's unique ID in the API.
+To help with development, at the bottom of each artifact page on this site is that artifact's unique ID in the API.

 Check out the API docs below.